ericwastaken/json-logs-to-adx/README.md

 - Ensure your ADX table and JSON ingestion mapping exist (or are created) and that your identity has the appropriate roles (e.g., Ingestor).
 Refer to the directory ./adx-helpers in this repo for more information.

+## Azure Login

+[TESTED AND CONFIRMED] The scripts use the Azure CLI token flow, which is supported by the Azure ADX Free Cluster, but it generally valid for a short term of a few hours.
+- The ingest script will try to get a token from the environment and will attempt a login if needed.
+Watch the command line output for instructions to an interactive login.
+The interactive login will last only a few hours.
+- For quick tests, get a shell inside the container and run `az login` or other Azure CLI commands.

+[UNTESTED] If you have a paid cluster, you can also setup a service principal and other methods.
+This flow is more suitable for a longer term.
+In this case, you pass `AZURE_TENANT_ID=...`, `AZURE_CLIENT_ID=...`, `AZURE_CLIENT_SECRET=` to the scripts via the environment variable `AZURE_ACCESS_TOKEN`.